Skip to content

 • Inactive - Show only inactive flows

-If you have many flows, the Dashboard shows only the most recent ones.
-Click View All Flows to see the complete list with advanced filtering and search capabilities.
+If you have many flows, the Dashboard only shows the most recent ones.
+Click View All Flows to see the complete list with search and filtering.

-If you haven't created any flows yet, the Dashboard will show an empty state with:
+If you haven't created any flows yet, the Dashboard shows:

 • A welcome message